 MiCollab runs on the Mitel Standard Linux operating system.
 It is supported on Industry Standard Servers and as a virtual appliance on VMware platforms.
 MiCollab is also available as a server appliance with MiCollab software pre-installed on a Mitel-supplied server.

-MiCollab capacity depends on the server specifications, and whether MiCollab is being used in multi-tenant or singletenant mode.
-Further details about capacity are provided in the MiCollab Engineering Guidelines.
+MiCollab capacity depends on the server specifications, and whether MiCollab is being used in multi-tenant or single-tenant mode.